forki/fluentwindsor/README.md

 implementations of IWindsorInstaller.
 This is by far the most mature IoC container out there.
 Period.
 Let's hope we see more implementations in the wild as result of this :)

-We tried to convert this to dotnet core, and found that it was not there.
-We are on it!
+We tried to convert this to dotnet core, and found that Castle.Windsor was not there!

 Watch https://github.com/castleproject/Windsor/issues/145 to see how we go.